West Nile Virus

 What is West Nile virus?

-How is West Nile virus spread?
+How is West Nile virus transmitted?

 What are the symptoms of West Nile virus?

-Can West Nile virus be fatal?
+Can West Nile virus be spread from person to person?

 Is there a vaccine for West Nile virus?